hathibelagal-dev/instantpolyglot/docs/eng/Indigenous_Languages_Of_South_America.md

 **Ma-jobo**
 1SG-house
-"My house"
+“My house”

 **Ji-noko**
 1SG-canoe
-"My canoe"
+“My canoe”

 Warao has an interesting system of classificatory verbs, where different verbs are used depending on the position or state of the object:

 **Nao eku-ai**
 I stand-PRES
-"I am standing"
+“I am standing”

 **Nao aya-ha**
 I sit-PRES
-"I am sitting"
+“I am sitting”

 ### Trumai